-Understand, in booming times like now you might get away in applying for jobs etc – but employers are looking not for the herd of sheep but real solution makers.
+Understand, in booming times like now you might get away from applying for jobs etc. – but employers are not looking for the herd of sheep but real solution makers.
 Your resume must stand out even in times of tough economy and make the employer feel – you must be hired.
 Now your question is – “How do I project and show I am that one person you are looking out for?”

 The last thing you want to hear from any employer is this statement of being over-qualified – though this can be a great compliment for you there is still some point of concerns.
-You still are not getting hired and your EMI has to paid rightJ.
-So let us see what this sugar coated over-qualified term really means –
+You still don’t get hired and your EMI has to pay right.
+So let us see what this sugar coated, over-qualified term really means-

 - If your resume speaks heavy and there is always a feeling inside employers that you are more likely to leave the job because you will get bored easily given all the things you have done.
 One of the questions you will be asked during interviews revolve around –“why are you leaving?”
 Be careful as this is one bait you are not going to fall into.
 If you say –“you are bored blah blah” and the job you seek is on the same lines.
 Well, you get the drift why now.

 - Second category will involve prevention by employers.
 If things didn’t go the way it had to for the organization – employers get a feeling you are now more difficult to get rid off.
 Now that will also be based on how we went about projecting ourselves.